crysal/DiscordScripts/README.md

   6. in the "headers" tab, scroll down and look for "authorization" under the "Request Headers"
   7. copy that into where you need it
 <img src=/img/tokenGet.PNG>

+## discordBioUpdater.sh

+a script to update your "About Me" to something gotten from a file (in this case The Bee Movie script)

 ***todo: make readme***